 Analysis of Energy Efficiency Improvement of LPG Stove

-Keywords:-Liquefied petroleum gas (LPG), efficiency, flue gas, air required, propane, design
+Index Terms:-Liquefied petroleum gas (LPG), efficiency, flue gas, air required, propane, design.

 Antonette D’Sa and K.V.Narasimha Murthy, Report on the use of LPG as a domestic cooking fuel option in India, International Energy Initiative, Bangalore, 2004.